 So who actually carries out a criticality analysis?
-In their article titled, “Why is Criticality Analysis Important?”
-Life Cycle Engineering states that it should be a cross-functional effort, and we couldn’t agree more.
+Industry experts posit that it should be a cross-functional effort, and we couldn’t agree more.
 It’s a much more effective process if input from operations, maintenance, engineering, materials management, and employee health and safety functions is considered.
 After all, risk can be defined differently for different teams.
 And since assigning risk will always be somewhat subjective, having a diverse background of knowledge to draw on will help to curb that.

 How to perform a criticality analysis